nevepura/nogisubs/README.md

 * *Nogizakatte, doko?*
 * *Nogizaka Under Construction*
 * *Nogibingo*
+* *Samu No Koto*

-The collection is not complete.
+The collection  not complete.
 It's just a way I have to order what I've gathered so far.
-You can find more subs online; you can also find many episodes already subbed.
+You can find more sub files online; you can also find many episodes that are available in streaming and already subbed.

 ## Sources
 I haven't made the subs myself.
 Tere are communities and individuals who take care of it.
 A few names: